rknightuk/guidetobricklink/guides/03-identifying-parts.md

 ### By Theme

 If you know the theme a minifigure is from, go to [Catalog > View](http://www.bricklink.com/catalog.asp) and choose the category from the dropdown.
-Some themes, like Star Wars or Superheroes, have multiple themes associated with them, so you may need to go through a few different searches to find the minifgure you're looking for.
+Some themes, like Star Wars or Superheroes, have multiple themes associated with them, so you may need to go through a few different searches to find the minifigure you're looking for.

 {%include image.html
     title="Minifigure Categories"